blbadger/blbadger.github.io/polynomial-roots.md

 x_{-1} \approx −0.8625...
 $$

 which is the second line passed on the left in the video above.
-Applying newton's method again and solving for $$x_n,
+Applying newton's method again and solving for $x_n$,

 $$
 -0.8625... \approx x - \frac{x^3-7x+6}{3x^2-7} \\